-How Do Simulations Work?
+How Do Time-Based Simulations Work?

-How Do Simulations Work?
+How Do Time-Based Simulations Work?

 Simulations allow you to forecast results by performing calculations as if the current period was complete.
 It does so by "filling" missing transactions, up to your end date.